 The Deposit Insurance Corporation (DIC) was established by the Central Bank and Financial Institutions (Non-Banking) (Amendment) Act, 1986.
-The DIC plays a critical role in contributing to the continued stability of Trinidad and Tobago’s financial system as a whole.
-Its main function is to manage a Fund to provide insurance protection for depositors against the potential loss of their deposits in the event of closure of a member institution and to act as liquidator of that member.
+The DIC plays a contributory role to the continued stability of Trinidad and Tobago’s financial system.
+Its function includes fund management, insurance protection for eligible depositors against the potential loss of their deposits in the event of closure of a member institution and to act as liquidator of that member.

 |Board of Management||Roles and Functions|